eboigne/tomoTools_als832/README.md

 `jupyter-notebook`

 ## Debug
-If kernel dies every time the Astra algorithm is run, try uninstalling and re-installing Astra:
+If the kernel dies every time the Astra algorithm is run, try uninstalling and re-installing Astra:

 `mamba remove astra-toolbox`